 Plots.jl into print-quality CMYK plots as well as

 web stuff, so please disregard my grumping.

 The Plots documentation is not fantastic, since it’s notionally simply wrapping some other plot libraries, and should defer to them.
-Except of course they all have their own terminology and APIs and what-have-you, so the whole system is confusing.
-You can more-or-less work it out by perusing the attributes documentation, checking specific backend examples, e.g. GR.
+Except of course they all have their own terminology and APIs and what-have-you, so the whole system is a confusing Kafka-esque maze of buck-passing.
+You can more-or-less work it out by perusing the attributes documentation, then checking specific backend examples, e.g. GR.

 Plots has a rich extensions ecosystem.
 PlotRecipes and StatPlots use the “Recipes” system defined in RecipesBase) to provide a macro(?)-based data-specific plotting tools.
 For example, StatPlots causes Plots to have sensible DataFrame support.

 Table-like data structures, … are supported thanks to the macro

 @dfwhich allows passing columns as symbols.